sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 ## The Floating Point Representation

-The *floating point representation* is the most widely used representation.
+The *floating point* representation is the most widely used.
-Approximately, it represents numbers of the form `(-1^s) * 1.m * 2^e`, where `1.m`, the *mantissa*, and `e`, the *exponent*, are represented under the fractional and integer binary system, respectively, and `s` is a single bit denoting the sign of the represented number.
+Numbers are written in the form `(-1^s) * 1.m * 2^e`, where `1.m`, the *mantissa*, and `e`, the *exponent*, are fractional and integer binary values, respectively, and `s` is a single bit denoting the sign of the represented number.
-The design tradeoff between quantity and precision is captured by the number of bits dedicated to the mantissa and exponent, respectively.
+The design tradeoff between quantity and precision is captured by the number of bits dedicated to the mantissa and exponent.

 In practice, however, the IEEE 754 floating point standard slightly modifies this scheme to account for two perceived limitations:
 - Small Number Gap: there is a relatively large gap between the representation of the largest negative number, and the smallest positive number
     - To account for this, the numbers with the smallest exponent are *denormalized*.
-    This means that they are spread out linearly, rather than exponentially, between the largest negative and smallest positive numbers raised to the second largest exponent.
+    Denormalized values are spread out linearly, rather than exponentially.
+    For floating points, denormalization occurs between the largest negative and smallest positive numbers raised to the second largest exponent.

 [//]: # (Note: this is a hyperlink used as a comment lol)
 [//]: # (TODO: insert image of denormalized numbers here, such as from: http://www.toves.org/books/float/#s2.1 )